 So today, let’s step outside your comfort zone and jump into baking something that may or may not be within your comfort.

 I swear if there were one vegetable I couldn’t live without, it would be zucchini.
-In fact, I always recommend zucchini to my clients when they don’t love vegetables or don’t know how to incorporate veggies into their diets.
+In fact, I always recommend zucchini to my weight loss clients when they don’t love vegetables or don’t know how to incorporate veggies into their diets.

 Everyone knows eating more vegetables is good for them, but it’s really no fun when you’re eating them straight up raw.
 Even I can’t do that.
 Okay, some vegetables I can, but that’s only after years of working up to that.

 For someone starting out with healthy eating, sneaking vegetables into familiar foods is key to enjoying them more.
 Often my people aren’t sure how to sneak them into foods which is where the magic of sneaky zucchini recipes like this Zucchini Walnut Espresso Bread come in handy!

 Since it’s the last recipe of March, what could be better than a very green Zucchini Walnut Espresso Bread recipe to add to my endless collection of sneaky zucchini packed recipes?